A man takes a photo of a woman on a hike in the sunset.Photo Credit:

 Vecteezy also has a simple, helpful advanced search function.
 It will allow you to filter your search by content type (things like PNGs, PSDs, vectors, and videos) — useful if you’re looking to edit the image yourself), license type, and even those generated by (or not generated by) AI.

-12. Flickr
+13. Flickr

 free-images

 Flickr is an image hosting platform where you can find images that can be used and modified for commercial purposes.
-This doesn’t apply to all the images on the site though, so you’ll need to make sure you filter your searches.
+This doesn’t apply to all the images on the site, though, so you’ll need to make sure you filter your searches.

 To do so, select "Any license" and then “Commercial use allowed” after performing your search.
 Remember to check the license for each image as they vary.

-13. The Jopwell Collection (by Jopwell)
+14. The Jopwell Collection

 free-images

-“It’s hard to be what you can’t see,” is a common refrain at Jopwell, a company who have made it their mission to improve workplace diversity.
+“It’s hard to be what you can’t see” is a common refrain at Jopwell, a company who have made it their mission to improve workplace diversity.

 One of their initiatives is The Jopwell Collection, which they describe as “an album of more than 100 free-to-download stock photos featuring leaders in the Jopwell community – social entrepreneurs, editors, techies, financial analysts, recruiters, marketers, student leaders, and even an Olympian – at work.”